top of page

 (Date Under Review)

-Frederick Douglass, traveling by train from Newburyport, Massachusetts to Providence, Rhode Island, was beaten by railroad workers who dragged him to a car reserved for blacks.
+Frederick Douglass, traveling by train from Newburyport, Massachusetts to Providence, Rhode Island, was beaten by railroad workers who dragged him to a car reserved for African Americans.

 Thursday, November 11 –